What Are the Best Practices for Establishing Safety Accountabilities?

-In order to demonstrate compliance, airlines and airports must show the existence of clear lines of safety accountabilities throughout their operations.
+In order to demonstrate compliance, aviation service providers must show the existence of clear lines of safety accountabilities throughout their operations.

-- An accountable person owning ultimate accountability for the SMS program;
+- An accountable person owning ultimate accountability for the SMS;

 - Management support throughout the organization; and

 - Involvement by all employees and contractors.

 Furthermore, the Accountable Executive and management team must fully understand the safety risks faced by their organization.

 Best Practices for Managing Safety Accountabilities

-- Personnel involved in the establishment and daily operation of the SMS program;
+- Personnel involved in the establishment and daily operation of the SMS;

 - Safety management system principles penetrating all organizational levels and safety is part of the everyday cultural practice;